x

 Cost

 Pyrography pens are generally inexpensive but they can range from $20 to $200 dollars.
-In my opinion, it only depends on what use you have of the pen.
+In my opinion, it only depends on what use you have for the pen.

-I’d rather recommend to find your use case before investing too much time into the cost of the product.
+I’d rather recommend finding your use case before investing too much time into the cost of the product.

 Related Articles